Church of St. Paraskeva, Drsnik: Architecture

-The graveyard church in Drsnik is a small church located in the centre of the village and dedicated to the Saint Petka (Saint Parascheva).
+The graveyard church in Dresnik is a small church located in the centre of the village and dedicated to the Saint Petka (Saint Parascheva).
 The church is a single-nave building with a plinth of rough stone and a complex roof covered with stone slabs.
 Two narrow windows, one on the south wall, and the other on the apse, illuminate the interior.
 The frescoes have been preserved only on the lower surfaces and show a clear drawing, coloristic variety and a high technological level of work.
-The church has no historical data, but based on the quality of frescoes it dates from the seventies of the 16th century.
+The church has no historical data, but based on the quality of frescoes it dates from the 1570s.

 The destruction of the church in 1999

 In June 1999, after the arrival of the Italian KFOR troops, the church was burned and badly damaged by the Kosovo Albanians.